IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

 In the first task, we are going to implement three search algorithms as methods of a Java class called `Search`.
-Each of the algorithms finds an element in an array that meets certain criteria.
+Each of the algorithms finds an element in the input array that meets certain criteria.

 Create file `src/Search.java` which contains a public class called `Search`.
 Implement each algorithm as a public function of the `Search` class.